PAIDiPaidThis.com

 Do I legally need a certificate for a new fuse board?

 Yes.
-Replacing a consumer unit is notifiable work that must meet Part P building regulations and be done by a competent, registered electrician.
+Replacing a consumer unit is notifiable work that must meet Part P building regulations and be carried out by a competent, registered electrician.
 They issue an installation certificate once it is tested and signed off.
-Keep this paperwork for insurance and for any future sale of the home.
+Keep this paperwork for insurance and for any future sale of the home, as buyers' solicitors will ask for it.

 Why is my consumer unit quote higher than expected?

 Often it is because testing revealed faults in the existing wiring that must be corrected before the new board can be certified.
-The number of circuits and the type of protective devices also matter.
+The number of circuits and the type of protective devices also matter, as does whether you're quoted by a local electrician or a national firm.
 The real prices below show typical jobs so you can spot when a quote looks out of line.

 How long does a consumer unit change take?

 Most swaps are completed within a day, including testing.
-If the electrician finds wiring faults that need fixing before sign-off, it can take longer.
-Your power will be off for part of the day, so plan around that, especially if you work from home.
+If the electrician finds wiring faults that need fixing before sign-off, it can take longer, sometimes stretching into a second day.
+Your power will be off for part of the day, so plan around that, especially if you work from home or have anything running that needs constant power.